Titanium dioxide (TiO2) nanoparticles

 Also to be consulted

-– Detection and Characterization of SiO2 and TiO2 Nanostructures in Dietary Supplements, Lim JH et al, J Agric Food Chem, 1; 63(12), 3144-52, April 2015They were not necessarily all intentionally produced on this scale by the manufacturers.
+– Detection and Characterization of SiO2 and TiO2 Nanostructures in Dietary Supplements, Lim JH et al, J Agric Food Chem, 1; 63(12), 3144-52, April 2015, even though not necessarily all intentionally produced on this scale by the manufacturers.

-Questions have therefore arisen for some time on the safety of these particles contained in many food productsSee2our page What are the risks associated with (nano)titanium dioxide particles (nano TiO2), leading to the suspension of E171 in early 2020.
-In the last 15 years or so, it has been discovered thatat the nanoscale, new properties appear, so TiO₂ nanoparticles can be used by industry including:
+Questions have therefore arisen for some time on the safety of these particles contained in many food products2See our page What are the risks associated with (nano)titanium dioxide particles (nano TiO2), leading to the suspension of E171 in early 2020.
+New properties that appear at the nanometric scale have been discovered over the last fifteen years making TiO₂ nanoparticles suitable for the following industrial use:

 - as a UV barrier, in sun creams, food packaging, clothing, …